runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 library(tidyverse)
 ```

-A tutorial on webscraping in R without using the tidyverse can be found [here](https://www.geeksforgeeks.org/web-scraping-using-r-language/).
+A tutorial on webscraping in R without using the tidyverse can be found [here](https://www.geeksforgeeks.org/web-scraping-using-r-language/). <br>
-For more information on the tidyverse and the pipe operator, give [tidyverse.org](https://www.tidyverse.org/) a visit.

-For more information on the tidyverse and the pipe operator, give [tidyverse.org](https://www.tidyverse.org/) a visit.
+For more information on the tidyverse, give [tidyverse.org](https://www.tidyverse.org/) a visit.

-## 2. Use Webpage URL to get HTML elements
+## 2. Use Web Page URL to get HTML elements

-After selecting a webpage you want to scrape, save the url as a string object, and use the function `read_html` to read the html from the webpage.
+After selecting a web page you want to scrape, save the url as a string object, and use the function `read_html` to read the html from the web page.
 You can also access the full html of a web page by using the command `Ctrl + Shift + C` (`Command + Shift + C` for Mac users) while in a web browser.

 College Football example:
 ```r